 Our Compensation Committee, with input and recommendations from our Executive Chairman and our Chief Executive Officer, makes all compensation decisions for the executive officers and approves, if deemed appropriate, recommendations of equity awards to all executive officers of the Company.
 However, our Executive Chairman and our Chief Executive Officer do not play any role in the Compensation Committee's determination of their own compensation.
-Our Executive Chairman and our Chief Executive Officer annually review the performance of the executive officers.
+Our Executive Chairman and our Chief Executive Officers.
 The conclusions reached and recommendations based on these reviews, including salary adjustments and annual stock and cash award amounts, are presented to the Compensation Committee.
 Our Compensation Committee can exercise its discretion in modifying any recommended adjustments of stock or cash awards to executives.